qin-guan/study-harder/docs/np/ict/matt/3-basic-static-analysis.md

 - Scans files using different AV engines
 - Generates a report and provide total number of AV which deems the scanned file as suspicious.

+!!! warning "Abuse"

+    Malware authors can abuse the system to check how many AVs can detect their malware.
+This allows malware authors to **fine tune** their malware, and make it more **undetectable**.

 ### Hashing

 Hashing is a common way of fingerprinting a malware.
 Common hashing functions - MD5,SHA-1.
 By calculating the hash of the original file and the suspected to be suspicious file, we can check whether the executable/program is truly authentic.